 The most important responsibility we all have during COVID-19 is to have good hygiene, maintain social distancing and to self-isolate when necessary.
 Remember to wash your hands for a minimum of 20 seconds with soap and keep your distance from others.
 For more information about how you can prevent germs from spreading please visit the NHS website here.

-Can I still enrol or apply for a course?
+How do I enrol or apply for a course?

-Yes, you can apply and enrol on any of our live courses here.
+You can apply and enrol on any of our live courses here.
 You will need to create an account or login before enrolling or applying for a course.